akshayjshah/blog/recipes/methi-murgh.md

 * 3--4 cloves of garlic
 * 2 inches peeled ginger
 * 4--6 green chiles
-* 2 c chopped methi leaves (some stems are okay)
+* 2 c chopped methi leaves and stems
 * 1/4 c cream (up to 1 c for a more liquid curry)
 * chopped cilantro leaves for garnish

 ## Instructions

 1. Grind the spices, toast them in the ghee, whisk the resulting paste into the yogurt, and salt to taste.
-Marinade the chicken for 30m.
+Marinate the chicken for 30m.
 2. Grind the chopped onion, garlic, and half the ginger and chiles.
 Saute the resulting masala until the raw smell is gone (3--4 minutes).
-3. Add both bowls of methi and saute for another 3--4 minutes.
+3. Add the methi and saute for another 3--4 minutes.
 4. Add the chicken and marinade, stir, and simmer until chicken is just shy of tender (6--8 minutes).
 5. Slit remaining green chiles and julienne remaining ginger.
 Add chiles,